-Other information that you should be aware of but that is often not included in a contract of employment or an employment statement that is handed to you is usually contained in your employee handbook.
+Other information that you should be aware of but which is often not included in a contract of employment is usually contained in your employee handbook.

-- Your employer’s disciplinary, dismissal and Grievance Procedures.
+- Your employer’s disciplinary, dismissal, and grievance procedures.

 - How injury is handled.

-- How sickness is handled.
+- How sick leave and sick pay is handled.